Werewolf, The Game – Part 1, The Basics

 - Nominator gives their reasons for nomination

-- Second gives their reasons for seconding
+- The second gives their reasons for seconding

-- Accused gives their defense
+- Accused gives their defence

 - The village votes for the lynch